MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Disable-DistributionGroup.md

 # disable-DistributionGroup

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Disable-DistributionGroup cmdlet to remove mail capabilities from a mail-enabled distribution group.

-!!!
-Exchange Server 2013

-This cmdlet is available only in on-premises Exchange.

-Use the Disable-DistributionGroup cmdlet to remove mail capabilities from a mail-enabled distribution group.

-For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

-!!!
-Exchange Server 2016

 This cmdlet is available only in on-premises Exchange.

 Use the Disable-DistributionGroup cmdlet to remove email capabilities from existing mail-enabled security groups and distribution groups.